 Student Academic Mentors (SAMs) are upper class students specially selected and trained to work with students on the development of skills necessary for academic success including time management, organization, study strategies and reading techniques.
 All residence halls with first-year students are assigned a SAM to serve as a resource for its residents.

 Writing Associates (WAs) are students who have been specially trained to assist their peers with all stages of the writing process.
 WAs are assigned on a regular basis to selected courses, and they are located in the Writing Center in Trotter Hall.
 All students have access to the Writing Center as needed and can receive help on a drop-in basis.

 The staff of the Health Sciences Office is available to students and alumni considering a career in medicine, dentistry, veterinary medicine or other health professions.
 The Health Sciences Adviser counsels students throughout their undergraduate years and beyond, and assists them in the process of application for graduate training.

-Swarthmore graduates are represented at 54 medical schools in 19 states in the U.S., including such top schools as Harvard, Yale, Columbia, Penn, Stanford, Johns Hopkins, and many fine state universities.
-In addition, Swarthmore graduates are currently attending The University of Pennsylvania, Tufts, Ohio State, and University of California-Davis veterinary schools and University of Pennsylvania, Temple and New York University dental schools.
-The College’s acceptance rate is substantially higher than the national acceptance rate.
+Swarthmore graduates are represented at 59 medical schools in 23 states in the U.S., including such top schools as Harvard, Yale, Columbia, Penn, Stanford, Johns Hopkins, and many fine state universities.
+In addition, Swarthmore graduates are currently attending The University of Pennsylvania and the University of California-Davis veterinary schools and University of Pennsylvania, Temple and New York University dental schools.
+The College's acceptance rate is substantially higher than the national acceptance rate.